dennisbirch/DBBuilder/README.md

 It allows the developer to work more directly with instances of classes, rather than writing database code, but does allow accessing data directly with queries and execution statements where necessary.

+DBBuilder is a set of Objective-C classes, but can be used in Swift projects.
+See the section on __Working in Swift Projects__ for more information.

 ## Requirements
 DBBuilder works with [Flying Meat's FMDB](http://github.com/ccgus/fmdb).
 You may want to download the latest version from the author's GitHub page.

 Any projects you build with DBBuilder will of course require linking in the *libsqlite3.dylib* library.

 DBBuilder uses ARC (Automatic Reference Counting), so you'll need to use a version of Xcode that supports it.
 The project was originally begun with Xcode 4.x, but has only been extensively tested in Xcode versions 5.1.1 and 6.x+.
+The newly added Swift demo project is written in Swift 2.0, which requires Xcode 7.0 or higher.

 ## Usage
 There are two main classes in DBBuilder: